UltiRequiem/cortin/readme.md

 docker run -p 8080:8080 -d ultirequiem/cortito
 ```

-Now it should be running on http://localhost:8080
+> Independent of the method, now it should be running on http://localhost:8080

 ## Licence